-Sometimes, taking a side step, is the right step to achieving your goals.
+Sometimes, taking a side step is the right step toward achieving your goals.

 Both Samson and Andile say they wouldn’t be where they are today if it wasn’t for the Wot-if?
 Trust.
 “Just being able to use the internet and printers for free was a big help for me”, says Samson.
 “Using an internet café would have cost me a lot of money – money I didn’t have.
 All the training and workshops also helped me develop a clear vision of what I want to do.”

 Andile believes that it was the chat with sis’ Felicety that gave him the push to follow his dreams.

 Greening and Conservation is one of our 5 key focus areas and we also encourage residents to grow their own food.
 We have made our grounds in Diepsloot available for vegetable gardens and tunnels, some of which are used by our Roots & Shoots kids to learn about growing food.
 We also support various food gardens in Diepsloot.